Kentucky Documentary Photographic Project

 5-June-2020 by Ted Wathen

 I’d just spent a wonderful weekend with Pine Mountain Collective, and informal group of artists convened by the Kentucky Natural Lands Trust (KNLT).
 The KNLT has the vision of purchasing all of the available lands on Pine Mountain and putting them in nature preserves.
 Pine Mountain is Kentucky’s only true ridge mountain, running 113 miles plus from Tennessee to West Virginia.
 It’s a unique biosphere with a number of endangered species unique to Pine Mountain.
-Pine Mountain has been blessed with the absence of coal, unlike the surrounding mountains and Cumberland Plateau.
-The only extractions from Pine Mountain have been timber and several limestone quarries.
-For the most part, it is a natural seemingly unexploited ridge.

 Filed Under: Blog